Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 Any cloth covering will work.

 Depending on the material of the lens window it will last longer or less.
 S7’s which is crystal hard longer.
-Nautical’s, that is more thin plastic, started degrading after half a year of heavy use.
+Nautical’s, which is more thin plastic, started degrading after half a year of heavy use.
 Too much seawater and sun.
 Still, I could take pics with it, but the color on them is slightly reddish.
 Relatively easy to edit.

 “Iurgi, I have an iPhone 11 (or insert whichever is your phone), which case would you recommend me?”
 Ehhhh 😅 no idea.
 Do your research.
 Tons of reviews online.
 For example

 A few tips I have for our activities.
 If you can find a case without the window for the fingerprint reader, heart rate monitor, and others present in several phones, better.
 I want the case for maximum protection in our outings, not for daily life use.
 The fingerprint readers and others don’t work with water.
-The smaller the window for the camera the worst.
+The smaller the window for the camera the worse.
 One of the most annoying things in the water is removing droplets from in front of the camera lens.
 The wider the window the easier it tends to be.
 Even with the most stubborn droplet, I can move it from above one lens to the other in my s10e.
 In the pic below the droplet on the right would be blurring the lens on that side (wide angle), but not on the other.

 The small rounded windows in the cases in the video above look bad and the Ghostek’s (which look slightly deeper), above all, look like they would be a pain in my ass while coasteering.